How to Make Cloud Storage HIPAA Compliant

 Make Sure Encryption is in Place

 End-to-end encryption is mandatory for any data transmitted to or stored in the cloud.
-Systems should be in place to coordinate encryption keys between on-premise and cloud storage service.
+Systems should be in place to coordinate encryption keys between on-premise and cloud storage services.

 Set Up Appropriate Processes for a Breach Notification